uma458467/cloud-native-app-labs/lab-instructions/windows-vm.md

 # Windows VM

 A Windows VM is available to complete the labs.
+Please let your trainer know that you need one and connectivity/credential information will be provided.

 ## Who Should Use the Windows VM?